 - making postural adjustments, such as adopting a better sitting position

-If tailbone pain is persistent, it is best to visit a doctor or
+If tailbone pain is persistent, it is best to visit a doctor or physical therapist.

 To prevent tailbone pain, people should avoid prolonged sitting and high impact exercises, such as running and jumping.
 High impact exercises may aggravate any inflammation and cause the pelvic and hip muscles to tighten further.